Etsybt/weather_app/README.md

 # Weather App and Music Portal

 This project was developed as part of the ALX Foundation phase's "Build your portfolio project".
-It is a web application that serves as a one-stop-shop for weather information, news, and music.
+It is a web application that serves as a one-stop for weather information, news, and music.

 ## Features